 After several hours another group was scheduled to use the meeting room we had occupied, so we quickly grabbed up our stuff and headed off to find an unoccupied meeting room.
 We held a “mini-‐retrospective” [RETR] at the end of the day and we all felt the experience was very productive.
 We decided to arrange for meeting rooms to use the next day so we could continue to gather and work together in the same way.

-After the third or fourth week we were able to find a “permanent” work area we could use every day for a few months and had started to solidify some of our work practices.
-We were discovering ways to deal with the ergonomic problems as well, which I’ll share in a following section.
+After the third or fourth week, we were able to find a “permanent” work area we could use every day for a few months and started to solidify some of our work practices.
+We were discovering ways to deal with ergonomic problems as well, which I’ll share in the following section.

 We have successfully delivered many projects and enhancements over the last 3 years since we started doing “Mob Programming”.
 While we now have a permanent work area and have made many incremental improvements to the way we work, we have continued to follow the basic pattern of collaborating as a whole team working at a single computer.

 3. WHY WE WORK THIS WAY

 We work this way because the team decided to work this way.
 This is an important concept for us: The team doing the work can best determine how to do that work.
 We were not told to work this way.
 We have the freedom and responsibility to decide how we want to work.
 Having discovered that continuously working and collaborating together all day, every day, was working well for us continuing to do so was the natural next step.
 We continue to pay attention to what is working, and we frequently “tune and adjust” as needed.
 Our mantra is to “always turn up the good” [TURN].